For whom is business interruption insurance useful?

 Business interruption insurance is not mandatory.

-Loss of turnover when your company closes after damage.
+Loss of turnover when your company is forced to close after damage.

 Read the policy conditions

 The conditions of your insurance policy depend on your insurance company.
 These are written in the policy conditions, which you should always read carefully.
-You can ask an independent insurance advisor for advice.
+You can ask an independent insurance adviser for advice.